davnn/fastpaced-articles/meaningful-work/index.md

 title: Meaningful work
 published: 2025-10-23
 author: David Muhr
 abstract: Meaningful work can be understood as activity that adds value to society.
-Work adds value to society when its outcomes enhance what that specific society values - whether socially, materially, or environmentally.
+Work adds value to society when its outcomes enhance what that specific society values.
 This article proposes a concise definition of meaningful work grounded in societal value creation.
 ---

 After reading about [Bullshit Jobs](https://en.wikipedia.org/wiki/Bullshit_Jobs), a rant about meaningless jobs, I wanted to find a concise, useful definition of meaningful work.
 Surprisingly, I found none that were concise and generic, which motivated this short article.